San Francisco's Huntington Hotel on Nob Hill: Luxury Setting!

 San Francisco Treat

 No, I am not talking about Rice-a-Roni here!
-Rather, I am referring to the first vacation trip taken with my husband to California and the Houston, Texas.
-We planned to spend several days there sightseeing before heading on up to the Sonoma and Napa Valleys to visit wineries.
+I am referring to the first vacation trip taken with my husband to California from Houston, Texas.
+We planned to spend several days there sightseeing before heading to the Sonoma and Napa Valleys to visit wineries.

-After consulting with the reservation's desk at the Huntington Hotel, the corner room (number 1100) was selected.
-Situated high atop Nob Hill...one of the city's more famous hills at an elevation of 325 feet it offered spectacular views of many parts of the city including glimpses of Alcatraz Island out in San Francisco Bay, Grace Cathedral and other pretty sites which will be shown from some of the photos that I took.
+After consulting with the reservations desk at the Huntington Hotel, he chose the corner room (number 1100).
+The location is high atop Nob Hill, one of the city's more famous hills, with an elevation of 325 feet.
+The room offered spectacular views of many parts of the city, including glimpses of Alcatraz Island out in San Francisco Bay, Grace Cathedral, and other pretty sites.
 My hubby chose well!